johnrraymond/greatlibraryserver/readme.md

 Ongoing revenue will be secured through the portion of sales perpetually generated in the NFT marketplace.
 Marketing and site placement are premiums for potential creators to place their offerings.
 Smart Media will become the standard for the future because it allows successful authors to interact with their public on a level that is not possible no other way.

+## The React Frontend

+The current site allows users to connect to the books directly inside a frame.
+This will be unnecessary with the new skin on the frontend.
+There will be no frames and the users will be able to connect to the full site directly.
+The book text will be sent to the frontend from the backend api and then will be injected into the page.

+# The Full Requirements: OxFxM
+Pronounced “Oh, cross Eff, cross Em,” the OxFxM model of requirements traceability is what this project uses for its main high level design and will include all of the great library.
+Operations are the highest level actions that users and AIs can take.
+Whereas the functionalities implement large swaths of these operations.
+The module level is the lowest level and is at the function or subroutine level of the code.

+As a good developer, ask yourself why am I writing this code if there is no functionality it supports?
 ## Operations
 Welcome the high level operations that users can accomplish when using the software you are writing.
 These are the “Steve Jobs Level” concepts.
 These are what he worried about when he made his code.
 Is the user experience clean and consistent across all the operations the users partake in?
 At the highest level we do not worry about what functionalities are needed to implement, we simply assign them the functionalities needed to accomplish the goal and as we work through the operations we worry about the UX (user experience.)